top of page

 • Smoking

-How is diverticular bleeding is diagnosed?
+How is diverticular bleeding diagnosed?

 A blood test may be performed that checks for signs of infection and high white blood cell count.